davewalker5/RC2014/Programs/WindComponents/README.md

 The wind direction follows the aviation convention: it states where the wind is coming from.
 Runway headings and wind directions must use the same reference, normally magnetic values taken from an aerodrome chart and an aviation weather report.

-The program still requires transfer and verification on a physical RC2014 Mini II.

 ## References

 - [FAA Airplane Flying Handbook, Chapter 9: Approaches and Landings](https://www.faa.gov/sites/faa.gov/files/regulations_policies/handbooks_manuals/aviation/airplane_handbook/10_afh_ch9.pdf), crosswind component chart